opencv/opencv/modules/imgproc/doc/feature_detection.rst

 .. c:function:: void preCornerDetect( const Mat& src, Mat& dst, int apertureSize, int borderType=BORDER_DEFAULT )

-    Calculates the feature map for corner detection
+    Calculates a feature map for corner detection.

-    :param src: The source single-channel 8-bit of floating-point image
+    :param src: Source single-channel 8-bit of floating-point image.

-    :param dst: The output image; will have type  ``CV_32F``  and the same size as  ``src``
+    :param dst: Output image that has the type  ``CV_32F``  and the same size as  ``src`` .

-    :param apertureSize: Aperture size of  :func:`Sobel`
+    :param apertureSize: Aperture size of the :func:`Sobel` .

-    :param borderType: The pixel extrapolation method; see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` .

 The function calculates the complex spatial derivative-based function of the source image